-Andy Sumner is co-director of the King’s International Development Institute at King’s College London.
+Andy Sumner is a Reader in International Development and Co-Director of King’s International Development Institute, King’s College London.

-He is an interdisciplinary development economist with research interests in poverty theory, concepts and measurement and the structural causes of poverty both at a global level and with reference to Southeast Asia and Indonesia in particular.
+His research focuses on poverty theory and concepts and the causes of poverty both at a global level and with reference to Southeast Asia and Indonesia in particular.

-His research in recent years has focused on the fact that about a billion people or three-quarters of the poor live in middle-income countries.
+In recent years his research has focused on the fact that about a billion people or three-quarters of the poor live in middle-income countries.
 This raises various questions about the causes of poverty, about distributional patterns of economic development and about the dominant country analytical categories themselves.

-He is a vice president of the European Association of Development Research and Training Institutes and a council member of the Development Studies Association.
+He was UK representative and Vice President of the European Association of Development Research and Training Institutes between 2008 to 2014 and a council member of the Development Studies Association from 2000 to 2014.

-He was listed in Foreign Policy Magazine’s ‘Top 100 Global Thinkers’ and is Deputy Editor and an Editorial Board Member of Global Policy.
+He has been listed in Foreign Policy Magazine’s ‘Top 100 Global Thinkers’ and is Deputy Editor and an Editorial Board Member of Global Policy Journal.